yoshuawuyts/knowledge/arch/patterns.md

 - many to one
 - one to many

+## interrupt signals
+When `SIGTERM` is sent, remember to close connections, stop listening for new connections and exit gracefully.
+By default programs straight up die; which is not something you want to happen.

 ## core patterns
 - [REQRES](#request-reply) - Connect a set of clients to a set of services.
   Remote procedure call and task distribution pattern.